RolandChristensen/developer-journal/_drafts/git.md

 1. `git pull`
 1. `git branch -d {feature-branch-name}` to delete the feature branch.

-Congratulations!

-## Renaming a branch
+# Renaming a Branch
 At work, I include a ticket number in my feature branch name and have transposed numbers before.
+You can rename a local branch with the following command:
 `git branch -m oldName newName`
-`git branch -M oldName newName`: "-M" is used to force the rename if the new name has already been used.

 Example: Many prefer to use *main* instead of *master* for the top-most branch.
 `git branch -m master main`

-## Push local branch to a remote repository
-If you have previously issued the "git remote add origin" command then you simply need to push.

-`git push origin {branch-name}`: pushes your local branch (branch-name) to the remote repository (origin).

-If this is your very first push to the remote repo follow these instructions:

-1. Navigate to the GitHub repo you want to push changes to, such as: h__ps://github.com/{your-github-username}/{repo-name}
-1. Copy the URL to the repo
-1. `git remote add origin {The URL you copied}`: lets Git know where to direct any "push", "pull", or "fetch".
-1. `git push -u origin {branch-name}`: pushes your local branch (branch-name) to the remote repository (origin).
-Example: `git push -u origin main` (As a rule, when working with others, you will not push directly to the "main" branch, but instead use feature branches to work from.)
-The "-u" flag sets origin as the upstream remote for your branch.
-This will save you time in the future, because you will simply need to use `git push` or `git pull` when on this branch and will not need to type the "origin {branch-name" part.
-This makes sense if you are going to be using this branch a lot.
-If you are using short lived feature branches, this will not save any time.

-## View the difference between files changed on this branch before staging
+# Git Diff Before Staging
 Double check your work before you add it to the "staging" area.
 `$ git diff`